inspiringsource/aws-solutions-architect/docs/Content/Domains.md

 > **Note:** This website is a work in progress.
 We will also be adding more features to the website to make it more user-friendly.

-We’re using Discussions as a place to connect: [Discussions](https://github.com/inspiringsource/aws-solutions-architect/discussions).
-Discussions is a place to ask questions, share ideas, and connect with other members of the community.
+We’re using Discussions as a place to connect: [Discussions](https://github.com/inspiringsource/aws-solutions-architect/discussions) is a place to ask questions, share ideas, and connect with other members.
 We encourage you to join the conversation and share your thoughts.
-Even in the early stages, we look forward for the first discussions to start.

 ## Features